mrfeod/stogram/README.md

 - Surface, layer, and 2D depth map modes.
 - Convex and concave geometry.
 - Independent texture replacement without losing the original stereogram and depth.
+- WebGPU-accelerated reconstruction and filtering with a CPU fallback.
+- Export of the depth map as PNG and the closed surface mesh as binary STL.

 ## Loading Images